METALS-Copper rises on bargain hunting, gains seen fragile

 By Eric Onstad

-LONDON, Dec 7 (Reuters) - Copper rose on Thursday as bargain hunters took advantage of recent losses, but analysts expect further downward pressure due to weaker demand from China.
+LONDON, Dec 7 (Reuters) - Copper rose on Thursday as bargain hunters took advantage of recent losses, though analysts expect further downward pressure because of weaker demand from China.

-“The general tendency is still to buy the dips, there’s still some optimism there,” said analyst Carsten Menke at Julius Baer in Zurich.
+“The general tendency is still to buy the dips; there’s still some optimism there,” said Carsten Menke, analyst at Julius Baer in Zurich.
 “But I think that copper is trading at lofty levels...
 We’ve already seen Chinese property starts and sales growth turning negative recently.”

 Chinese copper demand from its huge construction sector alone is greater than total copper demand from either Europe or the United States, Menke added.